 On top of that cucumbers need a lot of water to grow properly, and a lot of soil as well.
 Without the water and soil combination, you’re not going to get a healthy plant or a lush harvest.
 The pot you pick needs to both be deep enough and have good drainage.
 Otherwise, you will attract mildew, fungus, and pests to your cucumber plants.

-Once you have the right plant, container, productive soil and water you'll also need food.
+Once you have the right plant, container, productive soil, and water you’ll also need food.
 Container gardens or small gardens often need a little help in keeping the plants healthy.
 You can do this by providing them with plant food that will encourage their growth.
-That will help them yeild a delicious crop of either pickling or eating cucumbers for you and your family.
+That will help them yield a delicious crop of either pickling or eating cucumbers for you and your family.

 But, do pests and mildew and fungus still affect your plant if you’re growing it inside?

-There are a wide variety of pests and diseases that can damage or even kill any types of cucumbers.
-From cucumber beetles and squash bugs seem to be the most common pests for cucumber plants.
+There are a wide variety of pests and diseases that can damage or even kill any type of cucumbers.
+Cucumber beetles and squash bugs seem to be the most common pests for these veggies.
 Some bugs are slow movers and are easy to kill others are swift and will eat, and lay eggs at an alarming rate.
 That makes it difficult to keep up with the population, and even harder to keep them off your plants.
 There are many sprays you can use to keep bugs like these off of your cucumbers.
-The right spray depends on if you want an all organic crop, don't mind pesticides, and what bugs you want to target.
+The right spray depends on if you want an all-organic crop, don’t mind pesticides, and what bugs you want to target.

 Bugs aren’t the only thing with a hunger for all types of cucumbers.
 There are a variety of fungi and mildew also taken to plants like cucumbers.
 This mildew can look like a powdery white substance, it takes over every leaf and kills them effectively killing the plant as it spreads.
 You’ll need to trim and remove any affected leaves and even apply a spray to end the spread of the problem.